dunnudge/dunnudge/README.md

-- 👋 Hi, I’m Duncan Okeno - @dunnudge
+- 👋 Hi, name is Duncan Okeno
-- 👀 I’m interested in a lot of things
+- 👀 I’m interested in many different things
-- 🌱 I’m currently learning a lot of things
+- 🌱 I’m currently busy trying to improve my skills
-- 💞️ I’m looking to collaborate on a lot of things
+- 💞️ Available to collaborate on interesting projects only
-- 📫 How to reach me - anyway, anyhow
+- 📫 How to reach me - search name on LinkedIn

 <!---
 dunnudge/dunnudge is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.